aleksmitov/examples/README.md

 LAYER RUN SUCCEEDED in 61166ms

 ```
-Layer runs your project and places the generated entities in a [data](https://docs.beta.layer.co/docs/data/data-catalog) and [model catalog](https://docs.beta.layer.co/docs/modelcatalog).
+Layer runs your project and places the generated entities in a the appropriate Discover tabs.

 ## Deploying the model
-You can [deploy your model](https://docs.beta.layer.co/docs/quickstart#deploy-your-model) by clicking the Deploy button next to the model in the Model Catalog.
+You can [deploy your model](https://docs.beta.layer.co/docs/quickstart#deploy-your-model) by clicking the Deploy button next to the model in the Models tab.

 ![Deploy Model](images/deploy.png)